Kernix13/javascript-cheat-sheet/README.md

 - **Rest parameter**: you can create functions that take a variable number of arguments.
 These arguments are stored in an array that can be accessed later from inside the function: `(...args)`
 - The rest parameter eliminates the need to check the args array and allows us to apply `map()`, `filter()` and `reduce()` on the parameters array
 - Only the last parameter in a function definition can be a rest parameter
-- **Spread operator**: allows you to expand arrays and other expressions in places where multiple parameters or elements are expected - confusing - it looks like a copy but isn't???
+- **Spread operator**: allows you to expand arrays and other expressions in places where multiple parameters or elements are expected.
+It expands an already existing array - it spreads it out intto its individual parts.
+You can only use it in an argument to a function or in an array literal
+- **Array Literal**: An array literal is a list of zero or more expressions, each of which represents an array element - aka, an array.
 - Destructuring assignment - a special syntax for taking values from an object to a variable - it's a quicker way of assigning values from an object into variables - it's seems like the assignment is reversed with the var name to the right of `=` and the destructuring of the object to the left -
 - IIFE: is an anonymous function you declare and run at the same time.
 To do that you need it to be an expression, and you make it an expression by enclosing it in parentheses ().
 - IIFE's can also take in parameters.
 IIFE's are very useful with certain design patterns like the module pattern.